Paul Dennett

-Paul Dennett is a British politician serving as Deputy Mayor of Greater Manchester since 2021.
-A member of the Labour Party, he has served as Mayor of Salford since 2016.
+Paul Dennett is a British politician serving as deputy mayor of Greater Manchester since 2021.
+A member of the Labour Party, he has served as Mayor of Salford since 2016 and was the acting mayor of Greater Manchester from June 2026 to August 2026.

 Early life

 Dennett was born in Warrington and grew up working class.
 He is openly gay.
 Dennett's father worked for a power station and was an active trade unionist and his mother was a housewife and house cleaner.
 His parents would later run The Engine Pub in Prescot, Merseyside.
 He attended Park Road Primary School and Great Sankey High School, before working in customer services at a BT call centre.

 He received a BA in International Business from the University of Ulster, an MSc in Human Resource Management and Industrial Relations from the Manchester Business School, and an MRES in Social Sciences from Manchester Metropolitan University.
 While at university, Dennett worked as an HR adviser and as a lecturer at Manchester Metropolitan University Business School.